vipher800/pypixelcolor/docs/guides/custom_fonts.md

 ### JSON File Structure

 - `name`: The name of the font.
-- `metrics`: A dictionary where each key is a character height size (in pixels, 16, 20, 24 or 32) and the value is another dictionary containing:
+- `metrics`: A dictionary where each key is a character height size (in pixels, 16, 24 or 32) and the value is another dictionary containing:
   - `font_size`: The size of the font to be used.
   - `offset`: A list of two integers representing the x and y offset for rendering the font.
   - `pixel_threshold`: An integer value that determines the pixel intensity threshold for rendering the font.
+  - `var_width`: A boolean indicating whether the font is variable width or fixed width.

 ## Notes